thekashifmalik/Kalail/README.txt

 Kalail

-This is the project source for my Django based experimental website 'kalail.com'.
-The site is currently hosted on Heroku.
+This is the project source for my Django based website 'kalail.com'.

 Feel free to use any code that you may find here and give any feedback you may have; I try to make it as readable as I can.